Prateek307/Prateek.github.io/README.md

 <h3 id="auto">4.
 Auto Complete Searches</h3>
 <div style="text-align: justify;">
     The Trie data structure is utilized for efficient auto-completion of  searches based on past user inputs.
-The Trie stores a set of strings representing past searches by users.When a user types in a prefix of their search query, the system provides recommendations to auto-complete the query based on the stored strings in the Trie.For example, if the Trie stores {"abc", "abcd", "aa", "abbbaba"} and the user types in "ab", they should be shown {"abc", "abcd", "abbbaba"}.
+The Trie stores a set of strings representing past searches by users.When a user types in a prefix of their search query, the system provides recommendations to auto-complete the query based on the stored strings in the Trie.For example, if the Trie stores {"abc", "abcd", "aa", "abbbaba"} and the user types in "ab", they should be shown {"abc", "abcd", "abbbaba"}.[5]

 </div>